kvarak/dnd/docs/_Classes/barbarian.md

 ### Tenacious Heart
 At 14th level, whenever you succeed at a Constitution saving throw to remain conscious with your Relentless Rage feature, you can use one of the following Tenacious Heart options of your choice.
 You can use each Tenacious Heart option only once per round.

 **Inspiring.** You inspiring last stand fills your allies with renewed vigor.
-Allies within 30 feet of you that can see or hear you gain 10 temporary hit points.
+Allies within 30 ft that can see or hear you gain 10 temporary hit points.

 **Persistent.** You won’t quit without a fight.
 The DC of your next Relentless Rage check is reduced by 5 until the end of your turn.